Olical/Spark/README.md

 You can then make this into an asynchronous request by just adding a callback, like so: `$.ajax('get', 'someFile.php', 'data=some data', function(data) { alert(data) });`

-All functions are explained in the wiki as well as how to make plugins.
+All functions are explained in the documentation as well as how to make plugins.
 Here is an example of making an element fade out to 0% opacity over the course of 1000 milliseconds, one second.

-`$('p.myParagraph').opacity(0, 1000);`
+`$('p.myParagraph').animate({opacity: 0}, 1000);`

 If you are unsure of anything then the documentation will sort you out. <http://sparkjs.co.uk/documentation>